-The Company carried out a significant program on the Sitlika Properties during the 2007 field season, which included geologic mapping, silt sampling, soil sampling, magnetometer surveys and induced polarization surveys designed to delineate targets.
-The cost of the program to date is approximately \$1.6 million.
+Amarc carried out a significant program on the Sitlika Properties during the 2007 field season, which included geologic mapping, silt sampling, soil sampling, magnetometer surveys and induced polarization surveys designed to delineate targets.
+The direct cost of the program to date is approximately \$1.87 million.
+The Company is presently reviewing the results of the 2007 field season in preparation for planning an aggressive exploration program during the 2008 season.